schlenger/collective-soundworks.github.io/docs/tutorials/state-manager.md

 ## Creating States

-Once schemas are register, they can instantiated by any server or clients `stateManager` (_note: internally the `server.stateManager` is a itself client of the shared state system, except for `registerState` method, its API is thus the same as the client side API_).
+Once schemas are registered, they can be instantiated by any server or clients `stateManager` (_note: internally the `server.stateManager` is itself a client of the shared state system, except for `registerState` method, its API is thus the same as the client side API_).

 Typically, creating a state server-side will allow to share a common state to all the clients of the application.
 While creating a state client side will create a novel instance of the state for every client, simplifying remote control and monitoring.